 I have always trusted my Oura Ring’s heart rate-related accuracy.
 So, I compared the data that the Evie Ring showed me with it.
 And well, the numbers that the Evie ring showed me were in accordance with the kind of data that I get to see from my Oura ring.

-This is not surprising since I already knew that Evie had already applied for FDA clearance for its pulse oximeter, which tracks heart rate and SpO2, thereby showing how confident it feels about its data accuracy.
-If Evie manages to get this clearance, it could even call itself a medical-grade device.
+This is not surprising since I already knew that Evie had applied for FDA clearance for its pulse oximeter, which tracks heart rate and SpO2, thereby showing how confident it feels about its data accuracy.
+If Evie manages to get this clearance, it could even be called a medical-grade device.

 Furthermore, even during the testing phase for arterial blood gas levels, the Evie ring achieved a root mean square error (RMSE) average of 2.13%.
 This number is way below the 3.5% guidance for SpO2 given by the FDA.